gatling/gatling/src/docs/content/reference/script/core/simulation/index.md

 title: Simulation
 seotitle: Gatling Simulation scripting reference
 description: Learn about the structure of the Gatling simulation, including required imports, protocol configuration and setUp.
-lead: "Learn about the main parts of a Gatling simulation: DSL imports, scenario definitions, simulation definitions, hooks."
+lead: "Learn about the main parts of a Gatling simulation: DSL imports, scenario definitions, simulation definitions, and hooks."
 date: 2021-04-20T18:30:56+02:00
 lastmod: 2022-12-14T21:30:56+02:00
 ---

-`Simulation` is the parent class your tests must extend so Gatling can launch them.
+`Simulation` is the parent class (function in JavaScript|TypeScript) your tests must extend so Gatling can launch them.

 {{< alert warning >}}
 We recommend that your Simulation's name does not start with `Test`.
-Some tools such as maven surefire aggressively consider that all classes with such naming patterns are for them to handle, and they will try to launch them.
+Some tools such as Maven Surefire aggressively consider that all classes with such naming patterns are for them to handle, and they will try to launch them.
 {{< /alert >}}

 ## DSL imports